Numerically "exact" charge transport dynamics in a dissipative electron-phonon model rationalizing the success of the transient localization scenario: Results

 \subsection{Influence of damping on transport dynamics}

-In Figs.~\ref{Fig:vary_gamma0_N_31_D_4_170525}(a)--\ref{Fig:vary_gamma0_N_31_D_4_170525}(c), we monitor the changes to transport quantities brought about by the damping of vibrational motions.
+In Figs.~\ref{Fig:vary_gamma0_N_31_D_4_170525}(a)--\ref{Fig:vary_gamma0_N_31_D_4_170525}(c), we monitor the changes to transport quantities brought about by the nonzero width of the spectrum of relevant phonons, which is embodied in the damping parameter $\gamma_0$ of the present model [Eq.~\eqref{Eq:J_BO_w}].

 Figures~\ref{Fig:vary_gamma0_N_31_D_4_170525}(a) and~\ref{Fig:vary_gamma0_N_31_D_4_170525}(b) reveal that a realistically strong damping of vibrational motions starts to influence carrier dynamics on intermediate timescales (for $t\gtrsim t_\mathrm{min}\approx 1/\omega_0$).
-Therefore, realistically strong damping does not change the position and weakly affects the shape of the displaced Drude peak, see Fig.~\ref{Fig:vary_gamma0_N_31_D_4_170525}(c), which reflects short-time carrier dynamics in the field of effectively frozen vibrations.~\cite{mitric2024precursorsandersonlocalizationholstein,AdvFunctMater.26.2292,PhysRevB.83.081202} The timescale $\tau_\mathrm{diff}$ on which the diffusive carrier dynamics is established can be estimated as the characteristic timescale for the decay of the current autocorrelation function, which can be defined as [see also Eq.~\eqref{Eq:def_tau_c}]
+Therefore, realistically strong damping (a realistically wide phonon spectrum) does not change the position and weakly affects the shape of the displaced Drude peak, which reflects short-time carrier dynamics in the field of effectively frozen vibrations~\cite{mitric2024precursorsandersonlocalizationholstein,AdvFunctMater.26.2292,PhysRevB.83.081202,PhysRevLett.132.186303} [see Fig.~\ref{Fig:vary_gamma0_N_31_D_4_170525}(c)].
+The timescale $\tau_\mathrm{diff}$ on which the diffusive carrier dynamics is established can be estimated as the characteristic timescale for the decay of the current autocorrelation function, which can be defined as [see also Eq.~\eqref{Eq:def_tau_c}]

-Equation~\eqref{Eq:def_tau_diff} involves the long-time diffusion constant, which somewhat decreases with damping,~\cite{JChemPhys.160.111102} see the inset of Fig.~\ref{Fig:vary_gamma0_N_31_D_4_170525}(a), and the thermodynamic quantity $\langle j^2\rangle$, which is expected to be virtually independent of the damping, see Sec.~\ref{SSec:thermodynamics_OSR}.
-While the approach towards diffusive transport becomes somewhat more rapid with increasing damping, the order of magnitude of $\tau_\mathrm{diff}$ remains constant for realistic values of $\gamma_0$.
+Equation~\eqref{Eq:def_tau_diff} involves the long-time diffusion constant, which somewhat decreases with damping~\cite{JChemPhys.160.111102} [see the inset of Fig.~\ref{Fig:vary_gamma0_N_31_D_4_170525}(a)], and the thermodynamic quantity $\langle j^2\rangle$, which is expected to be virtually independent of the damping (see Sec.~\ref{SSec:thermodynamics_OSR}).
+While the approach toward diffusive transport becomes somewhat more rapid with increasing damping, the order of magnitude of $\tau_\mathrm{diff}$ remains constant for realistic values of $\gamma_0$.